GMC Brigadier: Chassis/body

-The Chevrolet Bruin/GMC Brigadier carried over the H/J 9500 cab introduced in 1966, but with a number of changes.
+The Chevrolet Bruin and GMC Brigadier carried over the H/J 9500 cab introduced in 1966, but with a number of changes.
 Replacing the removable steel hood is a fully tilting fiberglass hood with a larger rectangular grille; the larger hood features a redesigned radiator, featuring better engine cooling.
 For durability, the previous-generation center-hinged "butterfly" hood remains available.
 While produced with an optional cab airfoil, the cab is sold with either a one-piece or a two-piece windshield.

 The Chevrolet 427 gasoline V8 would be the standard engine for the Bruin/Brigadier.
 In 1982, the Brigadier became powered exclusively by diesel engines.
 Alongside the Detroit Diesel 6V53, 6V71, 6-71, 8V71, and 6V92, the Caterpillar 3208 were used alongside the Cummins NTC diesels.
 In 1984, the Cummins L10 was introduced as an option.

 Discontinuation

 Following the launch of the product line, the GMC Brigadier quickly overtook the Chevrolet Bruin in sales and market share.
 After the 1980 model year, General Motors ended sales of heavy trucks by the Chevrolet Division, leading to the cancellation of the Chevrolet Bruin, Bison, and Titan.
 A major factor leading to the cancellation was lack of product support by Chevrolet dealers.

 In contrast to Chevrolet (and other General Motors brands), GMC required all franchisees to sell and service the GMC product line in its entirety.
 In addition to light trucks, this meant a potential GMC franchise needed the ability to support medium-duty trucks, heavy-duty commercial trucks, P-chassis, the GMC Motorhome, and all bus chassis.
 For a GMC dealership, this requirement meant dedicating profitable space that would have otherwise gone to selling passenger cars.

 In 1986, Volvo AB entered into a joint venture with General Motors in heavy-truck production, with Volvo holding an 85% stake.
 To reflect the 1980 acquisition of White Motor Company by Volvo, the products of Volvo GM Heavy Truck Corporation were marketed under the combined WhiteGMC product nomenclature.
 While the slow-selling GMC General and Astro were discontinued, Volvo GM initially continued production of the Brigadier.

-For 1988 production, Volvo GM re-released the Brigadier as a WhiteGMC (the only GMC truck produced under the joint venture).
+In mid-1988, Volvo GM re-released the Brigadier as a WhiteGMC (the only GMC truck produced under the joint venture).
 Along with revisions to the badging, a sloped hood became an option (sharing its grille with the GMC TopKick).
 The WhiteGMC Brigadier was produced through the end of the 1989 model year, marking the retirement of the GM H/J chassis after 23 years.
 For WhiteGMC, the role of the short-hood Class 8 conventional was adopted by the WG series, slotted below the WIL/WCL (replacing the GMC General); all WhiteGMC conventionals were evolutions of the White Road Boss series.

 For 1990, General Motors redesigned its medium-duty C/K trucks for the first time since 1973, adopting the Chevrolet Kodiak and GMC TopKick branding for the model lines.
 In 1997, the 8500-series TopKick was introduced, marking the first Class 8 truck produced by GM since 1989.